 Keep in mind, however, that you should always choose your supplements with caution.
 Data are lacking on how well collagen is absorbed once it hits your stomach.
 Consumer lab found significant differences in recommended dosages and costs between suppliers.
 They were unable to approve one brand because they found a hefty dose of a toxic heavy metal in the sample.
 Eek.

-Do your due diligence (say that 10 times fast) for all supplements.
-Research the manufacturer and check to see if the product was approved by a third party.
+Do your due diligence for all supplements.
+Research the manufacturer and check to see if the product was approved by a third party, such as USP or NSF.

 Should You Take a Collagen Supplement?